zenialexandre/lotus/tutorial/README.md

 fn update(context: &mut Context) {
     // Using our component on the query.
-    // With a filter like this, it can be much easier to find an entity. let mut query: Query = Query::new(&context.world).with::<JustAComponent>();
+    // With a filter like this, it can be easier to find an entity. let mut query: Query = Query::new(&context.world).with::<JustAComponent>();
     let my_entity: Entity = query.entities_with_components().unwrap().first().unwrap().clone();
     let mut transform: ComponentRefMut<'_, Transform> = context.world.get_entity_component_mut::<Transform>(&my_entity).unwrap();